 Autumn gardening tips: from our garden to yours

 We experience nature with all our senses and we can design our gardens and growing spaces around sight, touch, sound and smell.
-Inspired by the new movie adaptation of The Secret Garden, a Sky Original in cinemas and on Sky Cinema 23 October, our gardeners share their knowledge of plants that will invigorate your senses throughout the winter months.
+Our gardeners share their knowledge of plants and trees that can be planted in autumn to invigorate your senses during the winter months ahead.

 Wintersweet and early stachyurus